An Immersed Interface Method for Discrete Surfaces

-When assessing the accuracy of discontinuous quantities, such as the Eulerian pressure $p$, small perturbations in the interface position can result in $O(1)$ differences in the computed value at spatial locations $\x$ that are close to the interface, even if the interface position is computed very accurately.
+in which here, $j = j(\iota,\nu)$ is the Jacobian determinant of the mapping from curvilinear coordinates to reference (initial) coordinates.
+Because we never form a global curvilinear coordinate system, it seems clearer to state these integrals using physical coordinates.
+We prefer to use reference (initial) coordinates because the reference coordinate system does not change in time, whereas the current configuration does change.
+In particular, note that because we use a spring-based penalty formulation, even for models in which the interface configuration is intended to be stationary, the current configuration will generally be different from the reference configuration.

+} \item{ Page 7, Eqn.
+16-17.
+Is there a reference for this formula?
+Several authors have proposed writing the correction terms as a Taylor series involving jumps at the interface. \\[2ex] \textbf{Response}:\\ Additional references have been added to the text on the use of Taylor series expansion for jumps at the interface.

+} \item{ Page 13. ``In some cases, as when the interface cuts through cell centers ...'' is grammatically dubious.
+Something like ``At points within a mesh width of the interface, the pointwise errors can differ by the value of the jump in the solution at the interface'' might read better. \\[2ex] \textbf{Response}:\\ This is now fixed in the text according to the reviewer's suggestion.

+} \item{ Page 13. ``Apparent reductions in the order of accuracy''.
+The error is not ``apparant'' - it is an actual error.
+But it should not affect the 1-norm, at least.
+Might be better to simply say that you want to exclude this type of error by considering the solution in a band away from the interface.
+Alternatively, it should be possible to exclude just those pointwise errors that are on the order of the jump in the solution. \\[2ex] \textbf{Response}:\\ We have removed this sentence from the text.
+The word ``apparant'' has also been omitted from other places in the text when discussing the accuracy.
+The following lines were added at the beginning of Sec.
+4 (Numerical results) in the third paragraph:

 At points within a mesh width of the interface, the pointwise errors can differ by the value of the jump in the solution at the interface.
 These geometrical errors can result from approximation error as well as the finite precision effects.
-To assess the impact of these unavoidable geometrical effects on the accuracy of the computed solutions, we report pointwise errors in the pressure both over the full domain $\Omega$, and over the subregion $\Omega^*$ that excludes a band with a width of two grid cells around the interface.
+To assess the impact of these unavoidable geometrical effects on the accuracy of the computed solutions , we report pointwise errors in the pressure both over the full domain $\Omega$, and over the subregion $\Omega^*$ that excludes a band with a width of two grid cells around the interface.
 Pointwise errors in the quantity denoted $p^*$ are computed over $\Omega^*$.
 The numerical method is also shown to capture discontinuous quantities such as the pressure and wall shear stress on the interface itself, which indicates that errors in the location of the interface that effect the pointwise values of the Eulerian fields do not spoil the ability of the method to impose jump conditions accurately on those fields.